guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 The `--load` is a shortcut that tells BuildKit to build the image and load it into Docker when it's done.

-Obs: buildx creates build container or builders when it's run for the first time
+<strong style="color:#c6554f">Obs:</strong> the "buildx" command creates build container or builders when it's run for the first time.

+<strong style="color: white">BuildKit's features:</strong>
-One of BuildKit's features is that is uses something called exportes to give the user more control over the image that it produces.
-BuildKit cab automacaillt push images into image regitries after they are done building or it can save them into the host mamchine as tarball files.
+- use exportes <span style="color: #3588E9">--></span> give the user more control over the image that it produces
+- automatically push images into image registries after the build
+- save images into the host machine as tarball files
 ###### <span style="color:#98971a">Dockerfile Commands</span>

 <code style="color: #689d6a">FROM</code> <span style="color: #3588E9">--></span> defines the "base" image that the Dockerfile's image will be created from.
 It links the current image to the new image.